Rare Congenital Fibrinogen Deficiencies

 Based on fibrinogen assay methods, fibrinogen disorders are classified as follows:

-Afibrinogenemia (homozygous or, more commonly in the US, compound heterozygous states), refers to the total absence of fibrinogen as measured by antigenic and functional assays.
-Afibrinogenemia in some reports is defined as <50 or <20 mg dL-1, due to the inability of some assays to discriminate fibrinogen concentrations below these levels.
-These less sensitive assays do not prove a total absence of fibrinogen and probably contribute to the 25% rate of asymptomatic patients identified as afibrinogenemic.
+Afibrinogenemia (homozygous or, as more commonly found in the US, compound heterozygous states) refers to the total absence of fibrinogen as measured by antigenic and functional assays.
+Afibrinogenemia in some reports is defined as <50 or <20 mg/dL, due to the inability of some assays to detect fibrinogen concentrations below these levels.
+These less-sensitive assays do not prove a total absence of fibrinogen, and probably contribute to the 25% rate of asymptomatic patients identified as afibrinogenemic.